-World Diabetes Day is celebrated on November 14 all over the world!
-This is an important day in which health issues are raised: awareness is protection against disease and the key to reducing problems.
-Join to learn more about the disease!
+World Diabetes Day is celebrated on November 14th every year, all around the world!
+This day is an important reminder to raise awareness about the disease and to take action to protect ourselves against it.
+Join us in learning more about the disease!

-- Chinese scientists suggest that by 2025 the number of diabetic patients in the state will increase to 30 million;
+- Chinese scientists predict that the number of diabetic patients in the country will increase to 30 million by 2025.

-- before the discovery of insulin, surgeons refused to operate on people with gangrene, considering the situation to be useless;
+- Before the discovery of insulin, surgeons refused to operate on people with gangrene as they deemed it a hopeless situation.

-- In 1996, a teenage girl died in Pennsylvania because her parents forbade insulin injections.
-Her mom and dad believed that only prayers could cure their daughter;
+- In 1996, a teenage girl died in Pennsylvania because her parents forbade her from taking insulin injections and were convinced that only prayers could cure her.

-- in ancient times, doctors were able to determine diabetes by the taste of urine: if it was sweet, it spoke of an increased amount of glucose, which means a disease.
+- In ancient times, doctors were able to determine diabetes by the taste of urine.
+If it was sweet, it indicated an increased amount of glucose, which meant the person had the disease.

-Learn more about the disease – study scientific materials, watch documentaries, medical statistics.
-Share information with loved ones, talk about the dangers and risks.
-Make donations to special funds to help the sick.
+Learn more about the disease by reading scientific materials, watching documentaries, and looking at medical statistics.
+Share the information with your loved ones and talk about the dangers and risks of the disease.
+Donate to special funds to help those who are suffering from diabetes.

 World Diabetes Day is observed on November 14 each year.